-So if Putin's government in actual deed cracked down on oligarchs and worked to restore Russia to the rule of law, what made Browder change his mind about Vladimir Putin?
-For one thing, he may have been vexed about his expulsion from Russia.[9]
+So if Putin's government in actual deed cracked down on oligarchs and worked to clean up Russia, what made Browder change his mind about Vladimir Putin?
+For one thing, he may have felt that his expulsion from Russia was unfair.
 But he contrives a different explanation - one that frankly insults the average reader's intelligence.
 You see, after Khodorkovsky's arrest, Bill Browder continued with his activist investing: buying shares in companies and then investigating and exposing corruption of their management.
 But now - since Putin was appropriating large chunks of Russian economy for himself, Browder wasn't merely going against a gaggle of corrupt managers - now he was going against Putin himself.

 How does that make any sense at all?
-Browder's activism resulted in a clean-up of corruption at Gazprom which was done by Putin's government.
-This led to in a 100-fold increase in Gazprom's share price.
+Browder's activism led to a clean-up of corruption at Gazprom, and that clean-up was done by Putin's government, resulting in a 100-fold increase in Gazprom's share price.
 Similar actions with other firms probably led to similar outcomes.
 If these firms were now Putin's personal fiefdom, Browder's activism would result in an exponential rise in Putin's wealth.
-In effect, Putin's and Browder's business interests would be so beautifully aligned that Putin should have made sure that Browder stayed in Russia forever to work his magic unmolested.
+In effect, Browder's and Putin's business interests would be so beautifully aligned that Putin should have made sure that Browder stayed in Russia forever to work his magic unmolested.
 He might even have offered to hire Browder himself.
 He should have, at the very least provided him full protection.
 But no - Putin has him expelled instead.

-Thus in the same chapter, Browder shows Putin to be brazenly greedy and also not greedy.
+So in the same chapter, Browder shows Putin to be brazenly greedy and also not greedy.
 Well, if Putin wasn't acting out of personal greed, there could be two other explanations for Browder's expulsion from Russia.
 One would be that Vladimir Putin is spectacularly stupid.
 The other, that Browder was actually found in violation of Russia's laws and was expulsed to disable his activity.
 As even my Golden Retriever now understands, Vladimir Putin is far from being a stupid man and Bill Browder is far from being the moral, law-abiding hero he impersonates.